zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 \end{aligned}
 $$

-The general expression of the outgoing radiance found in the numerator is given by the spatially-varying version of Eqn.
+The general expression of the outgoing radiance term in the numerator of Eqn.
+11a is given by the spatially-varying version of Eqn.
 4b:

 $$ \tag{11c}
 	L(\bm{v}, \bm{p}) =